 But let me tell you how I unwind from technology.

-Sometimes I just need a break from the virtual world that surrounds modern day life in 2018.
+Sometimes I just need a break from the virtual world that surrounds modern-day life in 2018.
 I need to not check my email for a few hours.
 And that’s why I love going to the spa.
-Because at the Korean day spa they will yell at you if you whip out your iPhone to even check the time.
+Because at the naked Korean day spa they will yell at you if you whip out your iPhone to even check the time.
 There is an old school clock on the wall, bitch!
 Read it!
-Or at least that is what I am assuming the bossy petite Korean lady yelled at me the first time I tried to check my email at the Korean day spa.
+Or at least that is what I am assuming the bossy petite Korean lady yelled at me the first time I tried to check my email at my favorite naked Korean day spa.

 I love going to the spa by myself and just sitting quietly with my thoughts for two or three hours.
 In this day and age, it’s about the only break I can get from technology.
-Nothing makes me feel better than a sweaty morning workout, followed by a few hours soaking in the sauna and sweating out all the beer and cheese I consumed this week in the multiple steam rooms at Imperial Day Spa, my spa of choice located in Orange County or Las Vegas.
-If you whip out your iPhone at the Korean Day spa you will get yelled at in Korean and I’m not sure the angry words being yelled at you will not be very nice.
+Nothing makes me feel better than a sweaty morning workout, followed by a few hours soaking in the sauna and sweating out all the beer and cheese I consumed this week.
+The multiple steam rooms at Imperial Day Spa, my spa of choice located in Orange County or Las Vegas, help me recenter and find my zen.
+If you whip out your iPhone at the naked Korean Day spa you will get yelled at in Korean and I’m not sure the angry words being yelled at you will not be very nice.

 Why is a morning at the Korean day spa so refreshing for my body and spirit?

 When I breathe in the hot steam from the salt sauna I can feel all my pores opening and my sinuses feel refreshed.
 (Especially this week when my allergies are completely out of control thanks to mountain biking through a forest of pine pollen most days) I try to sit in the multiple saunas as long as my body can take it before jumping in the freezing cold pools outside the sauna.
-This really wakes me up and that freezing cold water is great for your body to strengthen immunity, improve your circulation and closes up your pores, making your skin look healthier.
+This really wakes me up and that freezing cold water is great for your body to strengthen immunity and improve your circulation.
+The freezing cold water closes up your pores, making your skin look healthier.